aman4720/Superset/index.md

 42: Specifies the number of bytes to generate.

-So, in short, this command generates 42 random bytes, and then encodes them in Base64 format using the OpenSSL tool.
+So, In, this command generates 42 random bytes, and then encodes them in Base64 format using the OpenSSL tool.